 You may be surprised to hear that the micro-organisms that live in your gastrointestinal tract weigh 1kg and outnumber your cells by 10-1.
 So, it’s easy to see that they would have a huge impact on your overall health and well being.

-The composition of the bacteria, yeasts and other organisms in your gut depend on your diet, exposure to chemicals and antibiotics.
+The composition of the bacteria, yeasts and other organisms in your gut depends on your diet, exposure to chemicals and antibiotics.
 It also changes from person to person and will change during your lifetime.
 The goal is to increase the friendly organisms and decrease the not so friendly ones that promote disease and illness(1).

 Why You Should Care for your Gut